Jimjule/GBooks-Reading-List/README.md

 - Tests do not run together, must be individually run
 - Will only save books from the first search each time the program is run

+# This Version

+- Use more descriptive and fitting variable names
+- Remove magic strings

+# To Be Implemented

+- SRP methods
+- Design (List steps, consider input and output for each, should they share state?)